Building your first docker image for Windows

 • -it will open a session into your container and output all the logs.

-• -p is used for creating external port and assigning it to internal port of a container.
-Port 8000 is exposed to outside container, and port 80 is used to access the app within the container.
+• -p is used for creating an external port and assigning it to the internal port of a container.
+Port 8000 is exposed to outside containers, and port 80 is used to access the app within the container.

 Output of a running container